SRM Entertainment, Inc. Plans $6 Million IPO for Week of July 31st (SRM)

-SRM Entertainment, Inc. (SRM) plans to raise $6 million in an initial public offering (IPO) on the week of July 31st, IPO Scoop reports.
-The company will be issuing 1,300,000 shares at $5.00 per share.
+SRM Entertainment, Inc. (SRM) expects to raise $6 million in an initial public offering on the week of July 31st, IPO Scoop reports.
+The company plans to issue 1,300,000 shares at a price of $5.00 per share.

-In the last twelve months, SRM Entertainment, Inc. generated $6.5 million in revenue and $290,000 in net income.
-SRM Entertainment, Inc. has a market cap of $47.3 million.
+In the last year, SRM Entertainment, Inc. generated $6.5 million in revenue and $290,000 in net income.
+The company has a market cap of $47.3 million.

 EF Hutton acted as the underwriter for the IPO.